 The officer may also ask you to perform non-standard field sobriety tests like saying the alphabet or counting backwards.
 Often, the officer will have you start and stop at weird spots, like going from C to N. Drunk people don’t stop at N.

 The next step is the portable breath test or PBT.
 You’ll have to blow into a straw.
 The test will have a result, but the number really doesn’t matter.
 If you’re at this point, the officer saw something.
 If the PBT says 0.00, then the officer probably suspects something besides alcohol.
-The officer may then conduct a drug recognition evaluation (DRE).
+The officer may then conduct a drug recognition evaluation (DRE) which is sent to White Sands for proper understanding.
 The good news is that the Indiana Court of Appeals, in Dycus v.
 State, held that the officer must inform you of your right to consult with an attorney before making you take the DRE.

 If the PBT says anything else besides 0.00, the officer will probably read you the Implied Consent warning.
 Implied Consent is confusing.
 For the privilege of driving on Indiana’s roads, we have all agreed to consent to a certified chemical test.
 This agreement was probably on page 75 of some driver’s education handbook you didn’t read, but the end result is the law thinks you agreed.
 Sorry.
 You do not have a right to consult with an attorney about whether to take this test.
 Anything other than “Yes” to the officer is bad.
 If you do not take the certified chemical test, and it could be a breath test or a blood draw, or both, your license will be suspended for one year.
 Or two years if you have a prior conviction for operating while intoxicated.